cfcanaoj/MHDTurbulence/README.md

 ### 0. Performance Measurement Mode (No Intermediate Output)

 For performance benchmarking, the code provides an option in `main.f90` to suppress intermediate outputs.
-In this case the initial and final data is only damped.
+In this case the initial and final snapshots are only damped.
 ```Fortran,
     logical,parameter::nooutput=.true.
 ```

-On the The code supports three different output modes depending on the purpose of analysis
+The code supports three different output modes depending on the purpose of analysis

 ### 1. Quick check: Text output (ASCII)